 Corningware Pyroceram Stove & Oven-safe Casserole Dish Set (2-Piece)

-- Backed by a 10-year warranty.
+- 10-year warranty.

 Caring for Glass